To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

-Like men's confusion as to why women go to the restroom in pairs, I am forever baffled why packs of American students stampede down the streets together.
-If you don't want people to think you're American, don't parade down the streets of Florence in a pack of 7-15.
+Like men’s confusion as to why women go to the restroom in pairs, I am forever baffled why packs of American students stampede down the streets together.
+If you don’t want people to think you’re an American traveler, don’t parade down the streets of Florence in a pack of 7-15.
 When I walk alone people greet me in Italian, but if there are more than 2 other Americans with me, everyone instantly knows.
 It’s probably because we are loud and speaking in English, but the pack mentality definitely adds to it.

-Hanging out with other Americans is totally acceptable (and encouraged dude!
-Enjoy your vacay!), but you didn't come to Italy to meet Americans, hopefully.
-Branch out and meet new people, size your group down and be able to focus on a core group of people and meeting new locals.
+Hanging out with other American travelers is totally acceptable (and encouraged dude!
+Enjoy your vacay!), but you didn’t come to Italy to meet other Americans, hopefully.
+Branch out and meet new people, size your group down, and be able to focus on a core group of people and meeting new locals.
 This is especially true if you are studying abroad in Italy.

 This goes hand in hand with traveling in packs- the more people, the louder.
 Americans as a whole greet each other loudly and the longer period of time spent together, the progressively louder.

 There are a bunch of things that are in America, and some may even be better than in Italy.
 Some may be more annoying.
 The point of coming to this country is to notice all of these differences but to accept them as they are and learn from them.

 I get it, backpacks are easy to use!
 I also understand a backpack is more comfortable, but if you want to blend in, this is one of the biggest beacons you could have.
 As a bonus, again you’re always photo-op ready!

 Please, do not walk up to any given Panino counter and demand a sandwich.
 If you aren’t sure about how to order a coffee in a coffee shop, stand back and watch the locals order, then make your move.